WeblateOrg/weblate/docs/admin/config.rst

 .. versionadded:: 4.3.2

-Pagure personal access token used to make API calls for translation updates.
+Pagure personal access token used to make API calls to send merge requests for translation updates.

 .. seealso::